Datttta/My_Notes/Things-to-remember.md

     - delete and Change mode to end of current word: ce

-    - Delte everything after the cursor in the line: d$
+    - Delete everything after the cursor in the line: d$

 - Kitty terminal:
     - Delete text on terminal: *Ctrl+u*